Analyst Coverage: David Norfolk and David Terrar

 “Mainframe” is the term most people associate with the ultra-scalable and ultra-reliable Enterprise Servers that many large enterprises run their core business on.

-Enterprise Servers have moved through 3 phases.
+Enterprise Servers have moved through three phases.
 First, specialist proprietary boxes (such as the 390 Mainframe), where you paid for potential capacity and service levels you might not actually need, in return for unparalleled reliability, capacity, availability and security (these Enterprise Servers – Mainframes – are still widely used in the biggest companies).
 Second, distributed clusters of Intel-based commodity servers, cheap if service levels and resilience aren’t important (less cheap if they are), culminating in server sprawl and expensively-managed server farms (these, also, are still in use).
-Third, we have Enterprise Server 3.0 – ES3.
+Third, we have Enterprise Server 3.0 – ES-3 – which is also called Mainframe 3.0, to emphasize continuity with what came before.

-ES3 is server consolidation: with the “ultimate cloud in a box” – or Infrastructure as a Service (IaaS) – and is driven by a need to control the electrical power consumption (and heat dissipation) associated with enterprise business automation; and to achieve economies of scale.
-The benefits of ES3 are enabled by the secure multi-tenanting and rock-solid virtualisation which architectures such as IBM z are proven to deliver (and have delivered, in previous incarnations, before products like VMWare were invented).
+ES-3 is server consolidation: with the “ultimate cloud in a box” – or Infrastructure as a Service (IaaS) – and this is, in part, driven by a need to control the electrical power consumption (and heat dissipation) associated with enterprise business automation; and to achieve economies of scale.
+The benefits of ES-3 are enabled by the secure multi-tenanting and rock-solid virtualisation which architectures such as IBM z are proven to deliver (and have delivered, in previous incarnations, before products like VMWare were invented).

 Enterprise Server 3.0 is not (just) hardware in a box.
 It is hardware complemented with management software for workload scheduling, throughput optimisation, resource usage optimisation and resilience – it is a combination of hardware and software delivering a bullet-proof infrastructure as a service to the enterprise.

 Technologies and capabilities important to ES-3 (although they are frequently implemented on other platforms too) include:

 - Transaction processing monitors and transaction processing DBMS;

 - Workload scheduling and operational analytics and management;